Top Vegan And Vegetarian Protein Sources

 You can chow down on some lentils or have a few tablespoons of peanut butter to boost your protein intake, but the main problem with vegan protein sources is volume.
 You need to eat a lot of beans, wheat, or soy to get adequate protein intake – especially if you’re athletic or regularly exercising.
 With this volume of food comes more calories and carbohydrates that you might not want, so in these cases, a good quality protein powder can be a huge advantage.

 Let’s examine some of the best vegan protein powders and what makes them great to add to your diet, and why they might be better than others for your specific needs.

 Derived from yellow split peas, this protein powder has around 20 grams of protein per 100 calorie serving.
 This is a beneficial ratio, and it’s relatively low in carbs as well.
-One particular benefit of pea protein powder is that its fibre and composition seem to increase satiety, reducing the overall amount of food that users ate in a day, leading to favourable blood sugar and weight loss.
+One particular benefit of pea protein powder is that its fibre and composition seem to increase satiety, reducing the overall amount of food that users ate in a day, leading to less snacking throughout the day.

 Additionally, pea protein is highly absorbable for muscle synthesis, almost to the same degree as whey powder, which is considered the gold standard.

 The downsides to pea protein are similar to other vegan protein sources; it’s not a complete protein and is lacking in the amino acid methionine.
 Because of this, it often comes combined with another protein source, but vegans and vegetarians are also well aware to vary their diet to get all necessary amino acids, so it’s not a huge problem.
 It’s can also be somewhat chalky, and blends better with a robust base, like fruit or vegetables, rather than mixing directly with water or nut milk.